 The simple pre-loss registration database:

 The starting point was with a simple pre-loss registration database, but it quickly became apparent that there was value in the analysis of the data and potential to provide HPI-type data for consumer electronics.
 This was reinforced at the time with the explosion of online auction sites and the willingness of people to buy and sell second-hand goods online.
-All at the same time as the huge increase in the theft of mobile phones and other mobile devices such as laptops, ipods and the like.
+All at the same time as the huge increase in the

 The next three years was spent populating the MEND data warehouse and building partnerships across the mobile industry, with the likes of Carphone Warehouse and mobile phone networks.
 The police forces were also a vital partner for me.